-After getting striking out at Osteria Francescana, Hosteria Giusti came highly recommended by the wonderful people at Rezdora in NYC so we were confident a good meal was ahead.
-While Hosteria Giusti is not an easy reservation to get as there are only four table, we had enough advanced notice that we were able to find a lunch time spot that worked.
+After striking out at Osteria Francescana, Hosteria Giusti came highly recommended by the wonderful people at Rezdora in NYC so we were confident a good meal was ahead.
+While Hosteria Giusti is not an easy reservation to get as there are only four tables, we had enough advanced notice that we were able to find a lunch time spot that worked.

 We arrived in Modena early and after wandering around for awhile, enough time had passed to check into our dining reservation at Hosteria Giusti for lunch.
 We walked past the address twice but unable to identify the front of the restaurant.
 Premiata Salumeria Giuseppe Giusti shared the same “Giusti” name and the address did match so we stepped inside with hopes that they could direct us to the restaurant.

 But first, let’s talk about this store!
 It was the ultimate Italian specialty food destination.
 Every spare inch was covered – Prosciutto di Parma hanging from the ceiling, shelves full of wine, balsamic vinegar, and olive oil, cases full of cheese and prepared deli dishes, fresh pasta wrapped up onto of each other, salumi of every kind hanging on anything that could hold it, and plenty of bread in any vacancies.
 It was such a small store holding all of the gems of Emilia Romagna.
 People rushed in and out of the store, collecting their products as a part of their ritualistic routine.

 After a few seconds of taking all of this magic in, we inquired “Dov’e Hosteria Giusti?”
 And in the very back corner, a door transported guests to one of the top dining experiences in Emilia Romagna.